-Building on over two decades of longitudinal data, our ambition is to establish a ground-breaking new YL Research Hub on Climate Change and Environmental Shocks.
-The Hub will generate, for the first-time, important policyrelevant evidence on the long-term effects of shocks on human development across the life-course, and across two generations of children and young adults.
+Building on over two decades of longitudinal data, the

+Hub will generate, for the first-time, important policyrelevant evidence on the long-term effects of shocks on human development across the life-course, and across two generations of children and young adults.
 This will include the impacts of extreme weather shocks experienced throughout infancy, childhood and adolescence, such as droughts, flooding, and rising temperatures, as well as increasing air pollution.